aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-neuroncore-groups.md

 To explicitly specify the NeuronCore Groups, set environment variable `NEURONCORE_GROUP_SIZES` to a list of group sizes.
 The consecutive NeuronCore groups will be created by Neuron-RTD and be available to map the models to.

 Note that in order to map a model to a group, the model must be compiled to fit within the group size.
-To limit the number of NeuronCores during compilation, use compiler_args dictionary with field “--num-neuroncores“ set to the group size:
+To limit the number of NeuronCores during compilation, use compiler_args dictionary with field “--neuroncore-pipeline-cores“ set to the group size:

 ```
-compile_args = {'--num-neuroncores' : 2}
+compile_args = {'--neuroncore-pipeline-cores' : 2}
 sym, args, auxs = neuron.compile(sym, args, auxs, inputs, **compile_args)
 ```